HassanAbass/RESTfulAPI/readme.md

 <a href="http://resttfullapi.herokuapp.com/" target="_blank">**RESTFULAPI**</a>
 is simple  that is based on laravel framework, using postgresql database .

-**- Authorization using Oauth2
+- Authorization using Oauth2
-- Cover all the resource relations**
+- Cover all the resource relations

 ## Methods